tklepzig/tklepzig/README.md

-### Welcome! 👋
+### Hi! 👋 I'm Thomas

-...
-I'll add more things here once I've got some good ideas what to add 😎
+Always curious and eager to learn new things 💡

 <!--
 **tklepzig/tklepzig** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.